PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 ## Requirements

 We assume you are running ros melodic on ubuntu 18 and know the basics of ROS.
-We use the following packages for python 2.7
+We use the following packages for python 2.7.
+For the full list of packages and versions look at the requirements.txt file.

+A few highlights you will need:
+- pymesh2       0.3
-- numpy
+- numpy         1.13.3
-- scipy
+- scipy         0.19.1
-- matplotlib
+- matplotlib    2.1.1
+- pyyaml        3.12
+- requests      2.27.1
-- PIL
+- shapely       1.7.1

+Some of these are difficult to install for the correct version, please read their docs very carefully and install the correct versions.

 ## Getting started